10 ECTS Credits

 - Granted additional right to study following completed master degree in law at UiB

 - Exchange students at the Faculty of Law

 The pre-requirements may still limit certain students¿ access to the course

 Compulsory Assignments and Attendance

-During the course the students shall write a final paper of maximum 2000 words on a subject chosen by the student.
-The paper counts for 50% of the final mark while the four hours exam count for 50%.
+During the course the students shall write a final paper of maximum 2000 words on a subject provided by the course supervisor.
+The paper must be approved before the student can sit the exam.

 Forms of Assessment